andrej-fischer/cloneHD/README.md

    fixed number of subclones and `--max-tcn [int]` to set the maximum possible total copy number.

+*  If high copy numbers are expected only in a few chromosomes, you can increase performance by using the `--max-tcn [file]` option to specify per-chromosome upper limits.

 *  For exome sequencing data, the read depth bias can be enormous.
-The filterHD estimate of the bias field might not be useful, especially in segmenting the data.
+The filterHD estimate of the bias field might not be very useful, especially in segmenting the tumor data.
-   Use rather, if available, the jumps seen in the BAF data for both CNA and BAF.
+   Use rather, if available, the jumps seen in the BAF data for both CNA and BAF data (give the BAF jumps file to both `--cna-jumps` and `--baf-jumps`).